 “I am passionate about moving the Micorgrid Project forward in Montecito because it will provide a much needed back up source of energy for the community.
 In addition, it demonstrates our commitment to renewable energy and enables our community to be a leader in finding new ways to meet the energy demands of the future.”

-Julianna Cooper Friedman was born in Budapest, Hungary.
+Julianna Dain was born in Budapest, Hungary.
 She escaped from Europe with her parents during the overthrow of the communist regime in Hungary in December 1956.
 Julianna, the youngest of four children, lived in New York for two years before settling in Los Angeles with her parents.
 There, she met and married Jeffrey Friedman, who was born and raised in New York City.

 Designing and sewing her own clothes starting at age 12, Julianna always dreamed of becoming a fashion designer.
 With husband Jeffrey, they started their own manufacturing company beginning with silk scarves and eventually developed a nationally recognized ready to wear company.
 As the garment business grew they began investing in commercial and industrial real estate, which became their primary business.